The Age of Stupid: Critical response

 Writing for The Guardian, environmental activist George Monbiot, who appears in the film, said its "message, never stated but constantly emerging, is that we all have our self-justifying myths.
 We tell ourselves a story of our lives in which we almost always appear as the heroes.
 These myths prevent us from engaging with climate change."
 The Financial Times critic described the film as intelligent and provoking, giving "The wisdom of hindsight, today".

 Time Out London's film editor, Dave Calhoun, said, "Armstrong's prognosis is apocalyptic, but her journalism is solid, instructive and pleasingly thoughtful," and described the film as "entertaining and provocative".

 The Times called the film "the most imaginative and dramatic assault on the institutional complacency shrouding the issue", saying, "The power of this shameless campaigning film is that it gives dates and deadlines.
 It explores options and ideas.
 It names culprits..."

 The Telegraph's reviewer, Sukhdev Sandhu, said, "Bold, supremely provocative, and hugely important, [Armstrong's] film is a cry from the heart as much as a roar for necessary change."

-Based on only 12 reviews Rotten Tomatoes gave the film a rating of 73%.
 The New York Times described the film as a "much sterner and more alarming polemic than An Inconvenient Truth".
 The review noted the "gallows humor" throughout the film, although the review was critical of the crude animated sequences.

 The Sydney Morning Herald described the film as "a wake-up call with an elegiac tone – not quite hectoring but pressing.
 This is about human nature, greed and personal responsibility.
 It aims to scare and galvanize – and it's pretty good at both."

 William Nicholson, writer of Shadowlands (1985) and Gladiator (2000), said: "I hate this film.
 I felt as if I was watching all my own excuses for not doing anything about climate change being stripped away from me".

 Phelim McAleer attended the New York City premiere of the movie; when McAleer asked the movie director how she got to the premiere in New York, security kicked him out of the event.
 Later, McAleer told The Irish News that the film should have been called the "Age of Hypocrisy".

+Scott Thill wrote in HuffPost that the film inspired him to popularise the term "cli-fi".